Empowered Spaces Community Garden

 We Are a Movement

-At Empowered Spaces Community Garden, we aren’t just tending the soil—we’re tending to community, justice, and collective healing.
+At Empowered Spaces, we aren’t just tending the soil—we’re tending to community, justice, and collective healing.

 We grow food and share it.

-The vast majority of our harvest is shared with individuals and families in need because we believe fresh, organic food should be a right, not a privilege.
+The majority of our harvest goes directly to individuals and families who need it most, because we believe fresh, organic food is a right, not a privilege.

 We teach and empower.

-Our garden is a living classroom, helping people develop skills in sustainable gardening, permaculture practices, and ecological healing.
+Our garden is a living classroom for sustainable gardening, permaculture, and ecological care.

 We honor the land.